andywillcock/find-political-donors/README.md

 #### medianvals_by_date.py

-The approach for medianvals_by_date was similar to medianvals_by_zip using a similarly structure dictionary, {cmte_id:{transaction_date:[donation amounts]} the median value, total number of donations, and total amount of the donations for that cmte_id and date were calculated and one row for each cmte_id and date was written out to the output file.
+The approach for medianvals_by_date was similar to medianvals_by_zip.
+Using a similarly structure dictionary - {cmte_id:{transaction_date:[donation amounts]} - the median value, total number of donations, and total amount of the donations for that cmte_id and date is calculated and one row for each cmte_id and date was written out to the output file.